 - CAAD Aluminium

-The popular CAAD12 (which emerges from the CAAD10 and so on) road bike was built in this way to offer the mix of stiffness and low weight which makes it a sought after criterium race bike.
+The popular CAAD13 (which emerges from the CAAD12 and so on) road bike was built in this way to offer the mix of stiffness and low weight which makes it a sought after criterium race bike.

 Cannondale road bikes

-If you’re thinking of investing your heard earned pennies into a Cannondale road bike, then there’s a lot of choice.
+If you’re thinking of investing your hard earned pennies in a Cannondale road bike, then there’s a lot of choice.
 Here’s a description of each of the key models to help you work out which one is for you…

-The Cannondale SuperSix Evo is Cannondale’s carbon race bike.
-The geometry is designed around a flat back, heads down approach to riding, with nimble handling and a low weight.
+The Cannondale SuperSix EVO is the company’s carbon all-round race bike.
+The geometry is designed around a flat back, head down approach to riding, although a subtle update has made it a little less aggressive than previous versions.
+It’s also renowned for its nimble handling and low weight.

 The racing world has certainly not turned its back on aluminium.
 Though even the best aluminium is heavier than the best carbon, it can often rival cheap carbon – and is more resilient.

-Mario Cipollini rode a CAAD back in 1999, the CAAD10 appeared in 2015 and we’re now in the days of the CAAD12.
-The geometry is not far off the SuperSix, indeed the stack and wheelbase are mirrored, as are the head tube and seat tube angles.
+The geometry is not far off the SuperSix: the stack and wheelbase are mirrored, for example, as are the head tube and seat tube angles.

 Newsflash: not everyone wants to race.
 The Synapse is Cannondale’s answer to the endurance bike.
-The Synapse has a more relaxed geometry, a greater focus on compliance for 2018 it even finally mounts for mudguards.
+The Synapse has a more relaxed geometry and with a greater focus on compliance it has mounts for mudguards.

-The top end models also feature a ‘Power Pyramid’ bottom bracket, which aims to place material in the optimum position for power transfer.
+The top end models feature a ‘Power Pyramid’ bottom bracket, designed to place material in the optimum position for power transfer.
 Research carried out at the Zedler Institute test lab ranked the bottom bracket and head tube of the Hi-Mod Synapse above leading endurance bikes such as the Specialized Roubaix Pro, Trek Domane SLR, BMC Roadmachine 01 and Canyon Endurace CF SLX.

 Cannondale’s cyclocross bikes combine technologies seen on their road and mountain bikes to create the nimble handling of a race bike with the robust strength and root/rock tackling expertise in the mud-world.

-The CAADX bikes come with Cannodale SI cranks and 46/36 chainsets, alongside 11-32 cassettes.
-By contrast, the SuperX has gone single ring, with all models sporting 40 tooth chainrings and 11-32 cassettes which are suited to muddy races with quick gear changes required.
+The CAADX bikes come with 46/30 chainsets, alongside 11-36t cassettes.
+By contrast, the SuperX Force 1 and GRX models have gone single ring, with models sporting 40 tooth chainrings and 11-36 or 11-34 cassettes respectively which are suited to muddy races with quick gear changes required.

 Cannondale hybrid bikes

-Alternatively, for mixed terrain commutes The Cannondale Quick comes with a rigid fork, 30mm tyres capable of tackling unmade roads, flat handlebars and aluminium frame with wide ranging gears, and either rim or disc brakes.
+Alternatively, for mixed terrain commutes the Cannondale Quick comes with a rigid fork, 35mm tyres capable of tackling unmade roads, flat handlebars and aluminium frame with wide ranging gears, and all with disc brakes.